cheshireoctopus/cheshireoctopus.github.io/content/blog/you-can-filter-like-that/index.md

 ---
-title: "You Can Filter Like That?"
+title: 'You Can Filter Like That?'
-date: "2019-12-20"
+date: '2019-12-20'
-path: "you-can-filter-like-that"
+path: 'you-can-filter-like-that'
-tags: ["JavaScript", "Programming"]
+tags: ['JavaScript', 'Programming']
+redirects:
+  - /you-can-filter-like-that
 ---

 One of the joys of programming is stumbling across novel ways to solve common problems.